SPlanzer/portfolio_website/content/articles/satellite-derived-bathymetry/index.en.md

 +++
-title = "Predicting nearshore bathymetry using Sentinel–2 imagery" summary = "An investigation into the effectiveness of Satellite Derived Bathymetry (SDB)"
+title = "Predicting nearshore bathymetry using Sentinel–2 imagery" summary = "An investigation into the effectiveness of Satellite Derived Bathymetry (SDB).
+This was the final project of my recent Remote Sensing studies."

 date = "2020-04-14T21:34:30+02:00"
 tags = ["Remote Sensing", "SDB", "Satellite Derived Bathymetry"]